 One of the most prevalent myths about private investigators is that a PI has to have worked in law enforcement before branching into private investigation.
 The argument is that the time spent in the force is what gives the PI the training and deductive skills that he or she needs to succeed.

 Although it is true that many private investigators have worked in various capacities within law enforcement agencies, it’s not a requirement for a career in the field.
-Many of the top PI firms have skilled investigators with no prior field experience.
+Darrin Giglio, Manhattan private investigator, says that many of the top PI firms have skilled investigators with no prior field experience.

 It’s also important to note that beyond solving blue-collar crimes, modern investigators also help with financial and corporate issues—cases where a career in the police force really isn’t necessary.